HF 6196

 Types of Cholesterol

-LDL (low-density lipoprotein) is “bad” cholesterol.
+Also known as low-density lipoprotein.
+This is “bad” cholesterol.
 It builds up in the arteries of the body.
-To lower your LDL level:
+To lower your LDLlevel:

-HDL (high-density lipoprotein) is “good” cholesterol.
-To increase your HDL level:
+Also known as high-density lipoprotein.
+This is “good” cholesterol.
+To increase your HDLlevel:

-Triglycerides (a form of fat) come from food and are made by the body.
+This is a form of fat.
+It comes from food and is made by the body.
 To lower your triglycerides:

 Other Ways to Lower Lipid Levels